matt-tha/CICP-MOD11/lab2.md

 4. Provide the passphrase ‘ P@ssw0rd! ’ and click open.
 5. Notice the previous executed modules and discovered entities.

-This concludes lab exercise 2.
+This concludes lab exercise 2, continue to exercise 3.